Chia-vie/mockingpy/README.md

 ## How to use mockingpy:

 Clone this repository

-Download MILES data (see below):
+Install the package using `python setup.py install` in the same directory

-Install the package using `python setup.py install`
+Download MILES data (see below)

 In python `import mockingpy`

 This will create a `config.yml` file in your current working directory.

 Edit this file according to your needs and specify the paths to your MILES and particle data (see below).

 ## MILES data: